opis/docs/json-schema/2.x/slots.md

 keywords: opis, php, json, schema, slots, composition
 ---

-The slots are a new way to create customizable json schemas.
+The slots are a new way to create customizable JSON schemas.
 Slots are _replaceable_ parts of a schema, and they are very similar to named slots in HTML.
-A slot must contain a valid json schema.
+A slot must contain a valid JSON schema.

 ## *$slots* keyword